isomerpages/mas-moneysense/_scams/How To Spot An Investment Scam.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Resources on the MAS website (i.e. Financial Institutions Directory, Register
+<p>Resources on the MAS website (i.e. Financial Institutions Directory, Financial
-of Representatives, and Investor Alert List) on whether the company offering the investment opportunity is regulated by MAS</p>
+Institution Representatives Register) on whether the company offering the investment opportunity is regulated by MAS</p>
 </li>
 <li>
 <p>With someone you trust about the offer</p>